amirHossein5/return-error/README.md

 });
 ```

-it will return the callback result, or if the exception occures, it'll return ReturnError.
+it will return the callback result, or if the exception occures, it'll return ReturnError that has the exception message.

 ## Unwrapping ReturnError